cschuaRoche/moving-common-sdk-android/RocheCommonSDK/play-licensing/README.md

     }
 ```
 ### In your Splash Screen or Main Activity you can extend the SecurityCheckerActivity.
-Note that you should check for the license when the app is restarted / foregrounded again.
 ```
 class SplashActivity : SecurityCheckerActivity() {